 U.S. law prohibits the library and Amherst College from assessing the value of gifts and from providing advice about taxes.
 Donors who require such advice should speak with their own tax accountants or attorneys.
 Those who require a valuation for their gift should employ an independent assessor.
 A list of credentialed assessors may be found at www.abaa.org.
 Appraisals must be conducted before materials are physically delivered to the College.

 Due to space constraints, a disinclination to duplicate, and a strong preference for materials that directly support the College’s curricular and research interests, the library accepts few gifts for the general collection.
 We will consider lists of items provided the items are in good physical condition and either fill gaps in the collection or deepen our holdings in significant ways.
 Librarians, sometimes consulting with Amherst faculty, will make such determinations.
-To inquire about making a gift to the general collection, please contact Susan Sheridan, Head of Technical Services, at 413-542-2850 or by email at email@example.com.
+To inquire about making a gift to the general collection, please contact Laura Evans, Head of Collection Management (email@example.com).

 The staff in Archives & Special Collections works closely with donors to identify materials that have long-term research value, are worthy of preservation, and fall within the scope of our Collection Development Policy.
 The types of materials listed below are of particular interest; this list is suggestive rather than definitive.